aMytho/Glimesh-Browser-API/README.md

 > Emitting a custom event with custom data

 The libary has type defs for all of the built in mutations, subscriptions, and queries.
-Note that only non paginated queries are supported.
-They will be added in a future version.
+Note that only non paginated queries are supported at this time.

 ## Websocket